leotrs/rsm/docs/source/reference/steps.rst

 After the transform step, the abstract manuscript tree is considered finalized and should not be modified again by any later processing.
 Some tools that only need an in-memory representation of the manuscript may end their processing here.
-For example, the CLI utility ``rsm-lint`` does not carry out any of the following steps (though some other processing takes place, see next step).
+For example, the CLI utility ``rsm-lint`` does not carry out any of the remaining steps in the standard processing pipeline (with the exception of the linting step itself, which is optional).

 - Input: abstract manuscript tree.
 - Output: (transformed) abstract manuscript tree.